Introduction to Windows API

 }

-DLL and use an implemented external method to handle the DLL.
-After in the Main()
+Just like we discussed earlier, here it’s using P/Invoke to import the kernel32 DLL and use an implemented external method to handle the DLL.
+After in the Main() function, its calling the API and writing the returned compuer name to the console.

 In an upcomming article, I will talk about the ways we can abuse these API calls.